 Buyers can use all the conventional economic functions of a competitive market without having to be physically present.
-Supplier selection, contractual negotiations, invoice handling and supplier control are fast and efficient.
+Supplier selection, contractual negotiations, invoice handling and supplier monitoring are fast and efficient.
 Furthermore, electronic markets offer countless options for collaborating with suppliers, including the joint development of new projects and products in virtual development spaces (the “Supply On” marketplace is a good example).

 The wide range of information available on electronic marketplaces gives buyers access to extensive data about their suppliers’ credit rating, previous customer reviews, and industry and customs information.

 These marketplaces also support connection of the companies’ own ERP systems to the marketplace system via various interfaces to accelerate information flows and ensure that order data is posted automatically.
-This also allows the materials flow between supplier and buyer to be emulated in real time.
+This also allows the materials flow between supplier and buyer to be displayed in real time.

 Organization of Procurement